OpheliaHuang/OpheliaHuang/README.md

 - 👋 Hi, I’m @Ophelia
-- 👀 I’m interested in programming
+- 👀 I’m interested in cloud technology
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning to get better at programming and devops

 <!---